-The following is a considerable compilation of sources from trinitytruth.org15 that highlight the preponderance of evidence against Matthew 28:19 being in the original manuscripts.
+The following is a considerable compilation of sources from trinitytruth.org17 that highlight the preponderance of evidence for the corrupted text contained within Matthew 28:19 in modern Bibles.
 It is consistent across religious beliefs, bias, and the ages.

 Catholic Cardinal Joseph Ratzinger: